jaumard/trailpack-passport/README.md

 :package: Trailpack to allow passport authentification to Trails application

-WARNING : This Trailpack work only with [trailpack-express4](https://github.com/trailsjs/trailpack-express4)
+WARNING : This Trailpack work only with [trailpack-express](https://github.com/trailsjs/trailpack-express) and  [trailpack-waterline](https://github.com/trailsjs/trailpack-waterline)

 ## Intallation
 With yo :